-Brian Casey is in his second season as a Tribe assistant baseball coach.
+Brian Casey is in his third season as a Tribe assistant baseball coach.
 Casey serves as the Tribe's pitching coach, while he is also the Green and Gold's recruiting coordinator.
 Prior to his time at W&M, he spent five seasons as an assistant coach at his alma mater, Tufts University in Medford, MA.

 Casey graduated from Tufts in 2007 with a Bachelor's degree in Political Science.
 In 2010, he earned a Master's degree in Educational Studies from his alma mater.
 He is a member of the American Baseball Coaches Association, and was also a member of the New England Intercollegiate Baseball Association (2007-12) and Massachusetts Baseball Coaches Association (2007-12).